canjs/can-stream/docs/interface.toStream.md

-@function can-stream.toStream toStream
+@function can-stream/type/interface.toStream toStream
-@parent can-stream.fns
+@parent can-stream.types.streamInterface

 @description Provides a shorthand for creating a stream from observable objects, properties and events.